slamora/brackets-wiki/Extensions2.md

 The Eclipse Orion project uses iframes as sandboxes for its plugins.
 Simon Kaegi reports that they are quite happy with this architecture.

+Sublime Text 3 uses a sandbox for its plugins.
+I have read that all plugins reside in a single plugin process, and it's possible that this works by providing a consistent view of the model to all of the plugins and then synchronizing that view with the main process.

 One further note: we can design the API around a sandbox without actually implementing the sandbox right away.
+However, if we start off with APIs that are not sandbox-style, it will be (almost) impossible to switch later on without breaking all of the extensions.

 ## Lazy Loading? ##